 Potential for product liability lawsuits are being reviewed by the lawyers at Saiontz & Kirk, P.A. for individuals who have experienced:

 - Kidney Transplant Surgery

 - Wrongful Death

-The Invokana injury lawyers at Saiontz & Kirk, P.A. are pursuing potential failure to warn claims for individuals throughout the United States who may have suffered problems caused by the diabetes drug.
+The Invokana injury lawyers at Saiontz & Kirk, P.A. provide free case evaluations for individuals throughout the United States who may have suffered problems caused by the diabetes drug.
 Request a free consultation and claim evaluation.

 Invokana Ketoacidosis Risk

-Only two years after the medication was introduced, the FDA issued warnings about the potential risk of Invokana ketoacidosis side effects, following reports that suggest the medication may cause high levels of acid to accumulate in the blood.
+Only two years after the medication was introduced, the FDA issued warnings about the potential risk of Invokana ketoacidosis side effects.
+This action forced the drug makers to update the label, following a large number of reports involving users who were hospitalized due to high levels of acid to accumulation in the blood.

 Invokana Injury Lawsuits

 The lawyers at Saiontz & Kirk are investigating potential cases for individuals throughout the United States who have experienced side effects of Invokana.